Roosters (Millennium): Plot

-Continuing from "Owls", Frank Black approaches the car that has been surveilling his home.
-The occupants claim to be fellow members of the Millennium Group, but soon begin shooting.
-Black takes cover and returns fire, shooting one of the men before the car escapes.
-It is later found abandoned.
+Continuing from the preceding episode, Frank Black approaches the car that has been surveilling his home.
+The occupants claim to be fellow members of the Millennium Group, but soon open fire on him.
+Black takes cover and returns fire, shooting one of the gunmen before the car speeds away; it is later found abandoned.

-Meanwhile, Lara Means (Kristen Cloke) is examining evidence relating to Johnston's murder.
-She discovers that Peter Watts had suppressed infrared post-mortem photographs.
+Meanwhile, Lara Means (Kristen Cloke), examining evidence relating to Johnston's murder, discovers that Peter Watts (Terry O'Quinn) had suppressed infrared post-mortem photographs.
 Learning of this, the Elder (Philip Baker Hall) — a high-ranking Group official — demands an explanation.
-Watts divulges that the murdered man had been conspiring to pit conflicting factions within the Group against each other.
+Watts divulges that Johnston had been conspiring to pit the conflicting factions within the Group, the Roosters and the Owls, against each other.
 Watts had found evidence in one of the photographs which may have influenced such a schism and wished to keep it hidden until its significance could be known.
-The Elder agrees, and similarly decides to hold off on testing which would reveal if an artefact in Johnston's possession was an authentic piece of the True Cross.
+The Elder agrees, and similarly decides to hold off on testing which would reveal if an artifact in Johnston's possession was an authentic piece of the True Cross.

-Black's wife Catherine (Megan Gallagher) is approached at her new job by a colleague, who reveals that the company is part of the Odessa network.
-Meanwhile, Black visits Catherine's boss, Clear Knight (Kimberly Patton), experiencing visions of Nazi Germany after seeing a watercolour painting in her office.
+Black's wife Catherine (Megan Gallagher) is approached at her new job at Aerotech International by a colleague who reveals that the company is part of the Odessa network.
+Meanwhile, Black visits Catherine's boss, Clear Knight (Kimberly Patton), experiencing visions of Nazi Germany after seeing a watercolor painting in her office.
 Later that night, Black is visited by Means and the Old Man (R. G. Armstrong), another high-ranking Group member.
 They explain to Black that the Group has, throughout history, been privy to scientific discoveries of which the public has no knowledge.
-Johnstone had theorised the existence of a tear in the universe which would reach Earth in several decades and his death may be connected to this theory.
-The Old Man also explains that the Group has been infiltrated in the hopes of splintering it, by members of the Odessa network, a faction founded by fugitive Nazis which had previously been known for its anti-communist work and has now turned its focus to the Millennium Group.
+Johnston had theorized the existence of a tear in the universe which would reach Earth in several decades, and his death may be connected to this theory.
+The Old Man also explains that the Group has been infiltrated by members of the Odessa network, a faction founded by fugitive Nazis.

-When Catherine finds her colleague dead, she flees from the company premises and finds her husband, who has deduced that her job offer was simply a way for Odessa to reach him.
-Elsewhere, an Odessa agent murders the Old Man in Frank's home; the loss serves to reunite Watts, Means and Black, who contrive a plan to strike back at Odessa.
-As the Elder conducts a funeral for the Old Man, a car bomb kills his assassin, while Odessa's Paraguayan headquarters is destroyed and Knight's company is raided and closed.
+When Catherine finds her colleague dead, she flees from the Aerotech premises and finds Frank, who has deduced that her job offer was simply a way for Odessa to reach him.
+Elsewhere, an Odessa agent murders the Old Man in Frank's home; the loss serves to reunite Black, Watts and Means, who contrive a plan to strike back at Odessa.
+As the Elder conducts a funeral for the Old Man, a car bomb kills his assassin, while Odessa's Paraguayan headquarters is destroyed, and Knight's company is raided and closed.
 The Elder finishes his rites and returns home, opening a package delivered from the Middle East.
 Inside is the fragment of the True Cross.